 A flash a day keeps insanity at bay (true, but way too rhyme-y)

 [Attention: This post contains no animated GIFs of celebrities freaking out.
 It does, however, include an awesome photograph by Morgan Sessions via Unsplash for those who appreciate the beauty of stillness.]

 So I went with something shorter, sweeter, and all multiple-entendre-ish.
 Consider it my gift to you.

 I got all nostalgic the other day last month here on Le Blog and put up a few links and pics of the short stories I grew up with.
 You won’t find them on your ten-year-old’s school reading list, which is too bad.
 If more kids read Shirley Jackson and Stephen King, I think we’d live in a better world.
 Especially if all of Jackson’s and King’s work was in cursive.

 Standard Disclaimer: This post contains no mind-numbing, seizure-inducing animated GIFs.
 It does, however, include profanity worthy of Stephen King.

 Why Academics Make Great Novelists

 If You Can Write 400 Pages About Consonant Weakening Processes in Florentine Italian, You Can Write Anything

-What to Do when your Academic Reputation Goes South because You Took that Career-Smashing, (but Lucrative) Job in the Mid-East When You Should Have Stayed on Your Butt in Jolly Old England and Become the Queen of Phonetics
+What to Do when your Academic Reputation Goes South because You Took that Career-Smashing, (but Lucrative) Job in Another Country When You Should Have Stayed on Your Butt in Jolly Old England and Become the Queen of Phonetics

 I particularly like that last one.
 It’s just too damned long.